adeschamps/programming-robots-with-elm/slides.md

                 ( behaviour, Just Control.followLine )
 ```

-## Some transitions require information
+## Some behaviours are parameterized

 ```haskell
 case behaviour of